Black Rams Matter • Black Lives Matter

 Read the messages of solidarity and support from the Office of the Vice President for Diversity and President Joyce McConnell here.
 You can also read personal essays from RBEI co-chairs Blanche Hughes and Mary Ontiveros, originally submitted to the “Diversity Requires Perspectives” edition of the CSU System newsletter.

 Access anti-racism resources and learning on the Office of the Vice President for Diversity’s Educate Yourself blog.

-Read summaries of all the proposals submitted to the Race, Bias, and Equity Initiative and learn more about next steps on the RBEI Proposals page.
+Read summaries of all the proposals submitted to the Race, Bias, and Equity Initiative throughout the 2019–2020 academic year and learn more about next steps on the RBEI Proposals page.

 Race, Bias, and Equity Initiative

 “Whether individual or institutional, racism and bias is antithetical to the core mission of excellent higher education.
 Our universities and colleges must be places of equality and achievement driven by discovery and difficult conversations.”

 – President Joyce McConnell

 The Race, Bias, and Equity Initiative at Colorado State University was announced by President Joyce McConnell on Sept.
 19, 2019, at the Fall Address and Community Picnic.
 The initiative aims to implement actionable plans to address issues of race (and racism), bias, and equity at CSU and to empower all members of our campus community to learn, work, live and recreate in a safe and welcoming environment.

 President McConnell’s mandates for the Race, Bias, and Equity Initiative are clear:

 - It will include CSU students, faculty, and staff at every step, from soliciting their ideas to measuring their experience of positive impact;